datahub-project/datahub/docs/modeling/metadata-model.md

 #### Timeseries aspects

-Timeseries aspects are aspects that have a timestampMillis, and are meant for aspects that continuously change on a timely basis e.g. data profiles, usage statistics, etc.
+Timeseries aspects are aspects that have a timestampMillis field, and are meant for aspects that continuously change on a timely basis e.g. data profiles, usage statistics, etc.

 Each timeseries aspect must be declared "type": "timeseries" and must